Book a Research Appointment

 When would I make an appointment with an archivist?
 You should make an appointment with an archivist whenever you want to explore materials that are in the Archives and Special Collections on the second floor of the library.
 Learn more about the A&SC here.

 Where do the appointments take place?
 When you fill out the form, you'll be asked if you'd like to meet in person or via Zoom or Google Meet.
-Your confirmation email will give you the library location for the meeting (typically a librarian's or archivist's office or Library 118 for peer research advisors.
+Your confirmation email will give you the library location for the meeting (typically a librarian's or archivist's office).
 For Zoom or Google Meet appointments, you'll receive an email with the link prior to the start time.

 How long are the appointments?
 Each appointment is scheduled for 30 minutes.
 Some appointments take that entire time, while others are shorter, depending on the situation and need.
 Many students find it helpful to have more than one appointment at different stages of the research process.
-For example, you might schedule an appointment with a liaison librarian at the very beginning when you're just exploring research possibilities, then meet with a peer research advisor in a week or two to go over database search techniques or get help with citations.
+For example, you might schedule an appointment with a liaison librarian at the very beginning when you're just exploring research possibilities, then meet again in a week or two to go over database search techniques or get help with citations.

 Why does the appointment request form ask for information about the course and details about the assignment or topic area?
-By providing some information ahead of time, you can help the librarian, archivist, or peer research advisor prepare in advance for a more substantial meeting.
+By providing some information ahead of time, you can help the librarian or archivist prepare in advance for a more substantial meeting.
 The form includes an option to upload a document, so if you have a preliminary research proposal or bibliography, we encourage you to attach it!

 Title/Search

-Why Make an Appointment with a Librarian, Archivist, or Peer Research Advisor?
+Why Make an Appointment with a Librarian or Archivist?

 Other Ways to Get Research Help